What is Hyper Local Content Marketing

 Don’t forget the product

 Creating authentic content does not mean that it can’t be tactical as well.
 The content should still revolve around the product offerings.
 In fact our data shows that the main reasons for following a local retailer are indeed to be presented with offers and products.
 Contrary to our initial belief, when the local retailers deviate too much from talking about products, people lose interest.
-You can read much more about this and other common concerns about going on social media on our blog or by downloading our eBook on the subject.

 Is hyper local marketing for you?